 You will be given an exterminator's license after passing all the exams and requirements needed to satisfy the state or province you live in.

 Exterminators who want to be self-employed must have liability insurance while those working for an organization must ensure that the company provides full liability insurance as it is required by law.
 Various industries that employ exterminators include medical and surgical hospitals, colleges, universities and professional schools, bakeries and the local government.

 Besides these technical qualifications, being an exterminator also means that one should be comfortable with working in cramped spaces, including basements and attics.
 As exterminators can be exposed to harsh chemicals, they must fulfill the physical requirements as well.
 They must be knowledgeable about various protection techniques that are used to minimize exposure and should have proper training in dealing with an emergency.

 As exterminators have to discuss a lot of subjects regarding infestations with the customer, they must also possess good communication and interpersonal skills.

 A good driving record is also necessary as there will be much time spent on the road.

 Self-employed exterminators can have a varied schedule and set their own working hours, while those that are employed by a corporation have a fixed working schedule.
 In both cases however, a lot of time is spent driving to and from various appointments.

-Exterminators mostly work in cramped and possibly dirty places that include basements, attics and even house foundations.
-Exterminators also sometimes have to identify the source of an infestation and this may include trips to equally unpleasant places including garbage disposal sites and sewage systems.
-Thus an exterminator must be comfortable working in these conditions and should have proper protection and safety equipment.
+An exterminator mostly works in cramped and possibly dirty places that include basements, attics and house foundations.
+They also sometimes have to identify the source of an infestation and this may include trips to equally unpleasant places including garbage disposal sites and sewage systems.
+Therefore, an exterminator must be comfortable working in non-traditional workplaces and should have proper protection and safety equipment.